Security Ratings: A Big Data Approach to Measuring and Mitigating Security Risk

 -How shareholders can meaningfully engage with companies on cybersecurity

 Managing cyber risk isn’t just about protecting your own house.
-As we’ve learned from Target and other major breaches, organizations must also be diligent in overseeing risks to vendors, business associates, and other third parties that have access to sensitive data or provide important services.
+As we’ve learned from major data breaches, organizations must also be diligent in overseeing risks to vendors, business associates, and other third parties that have access to sensitive data or provide important services.
 For credit unions, regulatory pressure and cost concerns can make this a daunting task.

 Fortunately, there are several cost-effective, proactive measures organizations immediately take to mitigate third party cyber risk.
 Join Jacob Olcott, VP of Business Development at BitSight Technologies as he discusses ways to get started on a vendor risk management program.
 Viewers will learn: